-With just one months to go before Making Tax Digital (MTD) for VAT came into effect on 1 April 2019.
-There are critical steps that businesses should be taking to ensure readiness for the April 2019 deadline.
+Making Tax Digital (MTD) for VAT came into effect on 1 April 2019.
+There are critical steps that businesses should be taking to ensure they are ready before completing the registration process.

 MTD for income tax and corporation tax purposes is still in the pipeline and will not be implemented before April 2021 at the earliest.

 As part of MTD, VAT-registered businesses with a taxable turnover above the registration threshold of £85,000 will need to keep VAT records digitally and file their VAT returns using MTD compatible software.
 This will apply from their first VAT period starting on or after 1 April 2019.
 After this time, it will no longer be possible to submit VAT returns via the HMRC Gateway.
 Instead, third-party software will be required to comply with the regulations.

 Two categories of businesses need to take specific action to become compliant with MTD for VAT:

 - VAT-registered businesses above the £85k threshold not using online accounting software.

 ... have a big decision to make around choosing a compliant online software package and getting staff trained and using the new system before the April deadline comes in.

 Such businesses will need to review the key reasons for using their existing software and consider the benefits of moving to a cloud-based supplier in future.
 These often include saving time and money, as well as providing up-to-date account information, which means smarter, more productive businesses with decisions made with real-time management information.

 Approached in this way, moving to a new MTD compliant accounting software can provide businesses with additional benefits to improve their finance function.